 As an NAR leader, you are charged with establishing and supporting NAR public and governing policies in furtherance of NAR’s mission.
 Therefore, you agree to communicate consistent with that charge and to avoid making any public statements – on social media or otherwise – that are contrary to achieving NAR objectives or that may reflect badly upon NAR’s reputation.

-- Verbal sexual innuendoes, suggestive comments, jokes of a sexual nature, sexual propositions, threats.
+- Verbal: Sexual innuendoes, suggestive comments, jokes of a sexual nature, sexual propositions, or threats.

-- Non-verbal sexually suggestive objects or pictures, graphic commentaries, suggestive or insulting sounds, leering, whistling, obscene gestures.
+- Non-Verbal: Sexually suggestive objects or pictures, graphic commentaries, suggestive or insulting sounds, leering, whistling, or obscene gestures.

-- Unwanted physical contact, including touching, pinching, brushing the body, coerced sexual intercourse, assault.
+- Physical: Unwanted physical contact, including touching, pinching, coerced sexual intercourse, or assault.